mgamio/blog/_posts/2022-03-09-uml-diagrams-for-java-developers.markdown

 - The second compartment describes the attributes with its visibility, private(-) or public(+), and their types.
 - The third compartment describes the operations and their return types.

-The following section shows how these compartments are translated into code.
+The following code snippet shows how these compartments are translated into code.

 ```kotlin
 public class FlyerComposerService {